Preparing For Treatment

 I have never had laser hair removal and I'm nervous.

 We completely understand, if you have never had laser before it is a pretty daunting experience, but there is nothing to be worried about.
-When we carry out your initial patch test we explain how treatment is performed and you will get a sense of how it feels.
+When we carry out your initial patch test we explain how our laser hair removal treatment is performed and you will get a sense of how it feels.
 If you are experiencing any real discomfort we can adjust settings so that you have a comfortable starting point.

 Our main aim for your first few sessions is really to slow hair growth down and thin it out.
 This can be done by introducing a lower level of heat into the skin.
 Your first few sessions should be comfortable and you should feel a slight/medium pinch depending on the density of your hair.